21 Partner Program KPIs to Measure Channel Performance

 At the end of the day, channel success means bringing in revenue.
 It’s critical to track and calculate your active pipeline value: all of the revenue that’s being generated not just by your partners, but the players that they themselves are leveraging to move value up the chain and into your hands.

 Dissatisfied with your active pipeline value?
-Other supporting metrics like the ones detailed below will show how to best tweak the positioning of your resources and adjust your incentives.
+Other supporting partner program metrics like the ones detailed below will show how to best tweak the positioning of your resources and adjust your incentives.

 The number of opportunities each partner produces is another program KPI critical to knowing where to direct your resources.
 To dive deeper into this channel performance metric, ask yourself the following: